microsoft/pxt-adafruit/docs/projects/rock-paper-scissors.md

 ### @video td/videos/rock-paper-scissors-0

-In this project, you will build a rock-paper-scissor game with the BBC micro:bit
+In this project, you will build a Rock Paper Scissors game with the BBC micro:bit.
+You can play the game with a friend who has it on a micro:bit.
+You can also play it with friends who are just using their hands.

 ### ~

 ## Materials needed

-* your BBC micro:bit, that's it!
+* Your BBC micro:bit -- that's it!

-## 1
+## Step 1: Getting started

-We want the micro:bit to choose rock, paper, or scissors when it is shaken.
-Let's begin by creating an on shake condition so the micro:bit will run code when it is shaken.
+We want the micro:bit to choose rock, paper, or scissors when you shake it.
+Try creating an ``on shake`` block so when you shake the micro:bit, it will run part of a program.

 ```blocks
 input.onGesture(Gesture.Shake, () => {